 More than 5,000 overseas Chinese living in Paris are expected to participate.

-Top leaders of both countries proposed China-France Culture Year in 1999 and 2000.
+China-France Culture Year was proposed by top leaders of both countries in 1999 and 2000.
 China culture year in France kicked off on October 2003 and will last until July.

 After that, a France culture year will be held in China from this autumn until July 2005.

 Beijing Culture Week, in particular, includes a photography exhibition, parade, television communication program, a trade fair, collectible book show and cross-country motor rally.